 The Concord of Ashes

-Known within the Family system as the Custodian of Orthodoxy, this tyrannical priest is a Scion of the Michaelites.
+Known within the Family system as the Custodian of Orthodoxy, this tyrannical priest was a Scion of the Michaelites.
 He was destroyed by the Narsene Lasombra and his own childe, Sarah, in the wake of the Sack of Constantinople in 1204.

 This Greek looks haggard and old.
 He is overweight, has sickly pouches beneath his tiny eyes, sports a peppered beard and moustache that hides his jowls, and lists from side to side as he walks.
 He wears the rich garb of the Orthodox Church.
 In contrast to his rather slummy appearance, there is an air of authority and danger about the man.

 Perhaps displaying a measure of imagination that now appears to be absent from his character, Magnus saw that while the Dracon had taken a hand in the monastic orders, he had no interest in matters ecclesiastical.
 Magnus elected to pursue this sphere of influence in service to Michael, whom he judged as the most important of the Triumvirate.
-Peter and Sarah also aided him in this endeavour.
-His hard work and loyalty were rewarded with his elevation to full Scion status in the Second Council of AD 477.
+In due course, Peter and Sarah also aided him in this endeavour, and his hard work and loyalty were rewarded with his elevation to full Scion status in the Second Council of AD 477.

-In the seven centuries since, Magnus has grown increasingly tyrannical and less innovative in his control of the Orthodox Church.
-Never one to make a distinction between control and manipulation, his grip on the ecclesiastical orders has grown ever more tight-fisted.
-This culminated in a quarrel with his counterparts in Rome that eventually caused the Great Schism.
-While his culpability in this matter is obvious, and he could certainly be judged to be part of Constantinople’s problem rather than the solution, the simple fact is that he is far too entrenched to remove from the Trinity family system at this point.
+In the seven centuries after, Magnus grew increasingly tyrannical and less innovative in his control of the Orthodox Church.
+Never one to make a distinction between control and manipulation, his grip on the ecclesiastical orders grew ever more domineering and jealous.
+This culminated in a proxy quarrel with his counterparts in Rome that eventually caused the Great Schism.
+While his culpability in this matter was obvious, and he could certainly have been judged to be part of Constantinople’s problem rather than the solution, the simple fact was that he was far too entrenched to remove from the Trinity family system at this point.

-By the last decades of the 12th century, with the Michaelites falling increasingly to madness and vice, the Children of Judas proving to be far too capable in their mandate, and the Malachite Nosferatu refusing to answer his call, Petronius the Arbiter has been forced to rely more and more on the Magnus Orthodox Lasombra.
-Magnus is only too happy to comply with Petronius’ directives, although he often twists them to benefit himself.
-He is a fixture at all high level Trinity gatherings in the city, where he constantly connives this outcome or that to his benefit.
+By the last decades of the 12th century, with the Michaelites falling increasingly to madness and vice, the Children of Judas proving to be far too capable in their mandate, and the Malachite Nosferatu refusing to answer his call, Petronius the Arbiter was forced to rely more and more on the Magnus Orthodox family.
+Magnus was only too happy to comply with Petronius’ directives, although he often twisted them to benefit himself.
+He was a fixture at all high level Trinity gatherings in the city, where he constantly connived this outcome or that to his benefit.

-Magnus was present at the Antonian blood feast in honour of the coterie.
+In AD 1196, Magnus was present at the Antonian blood feast in honour of the formative Concord.
 He inquired as to their loyalty to the “True Church”, and badgered those who expressed faith in the Orthodox faith to champion it in their own settlements.
-His constant badgering to this effect did not endear him to the coterie, nor to their sires.
+His constant nagging to this effect did not endear him to the coterie, nor to their sires.
 Lady Katerina, his own distant cousin-in-blood, actually caused a rare diplomatic drama on her part when she turned her back on him in exasperation and walked away.

 Lineage: Magnus was of the 8th generation.
-He was the childe of Ectoris (d), Childe of Hermaius (d), Childe of Zarathustra, Childe of Boukephos, Childe of Lasombra
+He was the childe of Ectoris (d), childe of Hermaius (d), childe of Zarathustra, childe of Boukephos, childe of Lasombra